 What could Switzerland learn from Silicon Valley – and vice versa?
 How far has Switzerland come as a technology hub in terms of digital transformation?

 I asked Toni Schneider these questions, amongst others, at the WORLDWEBFORUM in Zürich.
 Toni was the CEO of Automattic, the company behind WordPress, for 8 years.
-Right now WordPress is the world’s most popular CMS and is used on over 60 million websites – including this one.
+Right now WordPress is the world’s most popular CMS and powers nearly every third website – including this one.

 As a partner in the Silicon Valley VC True Ventures Toni invests in startups such as Fitbit und Bandcamp.